-Section 8 provides limitations periods within which a party must act to preserve rights under theis act.
-This section recognizes that these periods may differ depending upon whether the party asserting a right is a creditor or a personal representative, heir, devisee, nonprobate transferee, or surviving spouse of the decedent.
+Section 8 provides limitations periods within which a party must act to preserve rights under the act.
+This section recognizes that the periods may differ depending upon whether the party asserting a right is a creditor or a personal representative, heir, devisee, nonprobate transferee, or surviving spouse of the decedent.
 In addition, the periods may differ depending upon whether the claim is brought in a probate proceeding or in a separate judicial proceeding to perfect title to property.

-Section 9 protects third persons who have transacted in good faith and for value.
+Section 9 protects third persons that who have transacted in good faith and for value.
 Otherwise, third persons could be subject to claims under Section 7 if one spouse had engaged in acts of bad faith management of community property while alive.
-Section 9 ensures that in most instances, a third persons will be protected from these claims.
+Section 9 ensures that in most instances, a third person will be protected from these claims.

-Sections 10 through 14 concern uniform application of theis act, electronic signatures, transitional and savings provisions, repeal of inconsistent laws, and the effective date of theis act.
-Notably, Section12 makes theis act applicable - within permissible constitutional limitations - to any judicial proceeding commenced after the effective date of theis act, even to those who have moved from a community property jurisdiction and died before the enactment of theis act.
+Sections 10 through 14 concern uniform application of the act, electronic signatures, transitional and savings provisions, repeal of inconsistent laws, and the effective date of the act.
+Notably, Section12 makes the act applicable - within permissible constitutional limitations - to any judicial proceeding commenced after the effective date of the act, even to those who have moved from a community property jurisdiction and died before enactment of the act.

 1 UNIFORM COMMUNITY PROPERTY DISPOSITION AT DEATH ACT 2 SECTION 1.
 SHORT TITLE.
 This [act] may be cited as the Uniform Community 3 Property Disposition at Death Act.
 4 SECTION 2.
 DEFINITIONS.
 In this [act]: 5 (1) "Jurisdiction" means the United States, a state, a foreign country, or a political 6 subdivision of a foreign country.
-7 (2) "Partition" means a voluntary division by spouses of property that was community 8 property or is treated under this [act] as community property at the time of the division. l 9 (3) "Person" means an individual, estate, business or nonprofit entity, public corporation, 10 government or governmental subdivision, agency, or instrumentality, or other legal entity.
-11 (4) "Personal representative" includes an executor, administrator, successor personal 12 representative, and special administrator, and a person that performs substantially the same 13 function.
-14 (5) "Property" means anything that may be the subject of ownership, whether real or 15 personal, legal or equitable, or any interest therein.
-16 (6) "Record" means information that is inscribed on a tangible medium or that is stored in 17 an electronic or other medium and is retrievable in perceivable form.
-18 (7) "Reclassify" means change the characterization or treatment of community property 19 to property owned separately by spouses.
-20 (8) "Sign" means, with present intent to authenticate or adopt a record: 21 (A) to execute or adopt a tangible symbol; or 22 (B) to attach to or logically associate with the record an electronic symbol, sound, 23 or process.
+7 (2) "Partition" means a to voluntary divide division by spouses of property that was 8 community property or is treated underto which this [act] as community property at the time of 9 the division would otherwise apply.
+10 (3) "Person" means an individual, estate, business or nonprofit entity, public corporation, 11 government or governmental subdivision, agency, or instrumentality, or other legal entity.
+12 (4) "Personal representative" includes an executor, administrator, successor personal 13 representative, and special administrator, and a person that performs substantially the same 14 function.
+15 (5) "Property" means anything that may be the subject of ownership, whether real or 16 personal, legal or equitable, or any interest therein.
+17 (6) "Record" means information that is inscribed on a tangible medium or that is stored in 18 an electronic or other medium and is retrievable in perceivable form.
+19 (7) "Reclassify" means to change the characterization or treatment of community 20 property to property owned separately by spouses.
+21 (8) "Sign" means, with present intent to authenticate or adopt a record: 22 (A) to execute or adopt a tangible symbol; or 23 (B) to attach to or logically associate with the record an electronic symbol, sound.